 - According to the adopted package of financial assistance, there are categories of people who, despite the matching income level, will not receive assistance.
 Their list is here.

 - The topic of government support is actively used by scammers.
-The schemes used by them and ways to protect themselves from them - link.
+The schemes used by them and ways to protect themselves from them - here to register:.

 Read also on ForumDaily:Subscribe to ForumDaily on Google News